codeforboston/cliff-effects/README.md

 ## Environment Setup

-1. If you don't already have Node.js, [install it](https://nodejs.org/en/) (v6.11.1 is verified as compatible).
-Check if Node is already installed with `node --version` in terminal.
-Version 5.0+ are preferred.
-2. Open the node command prompt and change into the directory that you want to clone the app to.
+If you're just starting out with github, they have a [guide/tutorial](https://help.github.com/articles/fork-a-repo/) about forking and cloning.

-3. Fork this repo.
+1. Fork this repo.
+2. Navigate to the directory where you're going to keep this code.
+3. `git clone` using the forked repo's address.
-4. Change into the new repository's directory with `cd cliff-effects`.
+4. Navigate into the new repository's directory with `cd cliff-effects` (on OSX you can drag and drop the folder into the terminal window).
-5. Change to the master branch with `git checkout dev`.  *We have disabled working off `master`.*
+5. Make sure you're on the main branch with `git checkout dev`.  *Do not touch `master`.*
+6. Check your node.js version in your terminal with `node --version`.
+Versions >=5.0 are preferred.
+If you don't get a version number (it would look something like 'v6.11.1'), [install node](https://nodejs.org/en/).
-6. Install all necessary node packages with `npm install`.
+7. Install all necessary node packages with `npm install`.
 This might take a few minutes.
+8. Now you can try out the current UI or play with the code!
-7. Type `npm start` to automatically open a browser window and run the app in your browser in dev mode.
+9. To run a local version of the site so you can play around or debug your changes, type `npm start`.
+It will automatically open a browser window and run the code locally.
 If you make changes to a file and save it, the page will automatically update and use the new code.
 Would also recommend getting the [React Developer Tools](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZ__6Vg_jVAhWQ14MKHczrDtoQFgg4MAM&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ) extension for Chrome.
-8. `Ctrl-C` to stop the app when it's running.
+10. `Ctrl-C` in the terminal to stop the app when it's running.

+To keep up to date with the latest changes to the `dev` branch, you'll need to use git to add a new remote branch with this repo's address.
+The page about [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow) includes some notes about that.

+If you have questions, feel free to ask.

 ## Resources